GavinPalmer1984/expertise/domains/economics/README.md

 - **Balance efficiency with resilience**: Design economic systems that can adapt to disruption while maintaining effectiveness
 - **Develop interdependence skills**: Build capabilities for both self-sufficiency and collaborative economic participation
 - **Consider full lifecycle costs**: Include environmental and social impacts in economic decision-making, not just financial metrics
-- **Maintain democratic oversight**: Ensure democratic participation in economic governance, especially for powerful technologies
+- **Maintain expert oversight with stakeholder consideration**: Ensure economic decisions are made by those with relevant expertise while considering affected parties' interests and claims

 ## Anti-Patterns
 - **Assuming endless growth**: Believing unlimited expansion is possible or desirable in a finite system